“If, by any means, I may attain to the resurrection from the dead.”

 Paul assumed that he might be raptured.
 This did not happen.
-He died and his soul went to heaven.
-His body will be raptured later, when Jesus comes again.
-At minimum, Paul was assured of the destiny of his body.
+He died, and his soul went to heaven.
+His body will be raptured later when Jesus comes again.
+At a minimum, Paul was assured of the destiny of his body.

 “I may attain to the resurrection from the dead”

-In verse 10 Paul wanted to know the power of the resurrection and be conformed to the death of Christ.
-Whatever the cost, he was willing to die like Christ died.
+In verse 10, Paul wanted to know the power of the resurrection and be conformed to the death of Christ.
+Whatever the cost, he was willing to die as Christ died.
 Whatever the future held, he knew he would be resurrected.
 His confidence was independent of circumstances.

-We have assurance that we will arrive at the out-resurrection from among the dead ones.
+We have an assurance that we will arrive at the out-resurrection from among the dead ones.

 We have confidence both about time and eternity because of the assurance we have in Christ.
 The believer who is assured of eternity looks at eternity positively.
 He sees eternity with confidence.
 When he dies, he knows that he will “arrive” home.
 Assurance is based on the work of Christ, not on whether we deserve it.
 God provides eternity for us.